ldtcooper/study-guide/d3_basics.md

     - `d3.select('p').attr('class', 'my-text')` will give the class `.my-text` to the first <p> element it finds.
   - `.style(style, attribute)` adds a style on to the chained element.
     - Ex: `d3.select('p').style('font-size', '16px')` will make the selected <p> element's text 16px big.
+    - `.style()` can also take a callback as a second argument to conditionally style elements.
   - Code sample to add an SVG circle on to the body, give it a class, move it around, and change its size:
   ```javascript
     // Creates SVG element